 Sitting atop a cliff overlooking the sea at Cape Ashizuri is Kongofukuji Temple.
 Kongofukuji is worth visiting because it's one of the grandest temples on the 88-temple pilgrimage that runs for 1,200 kilometers around Shikoku , and you're likely to see pilgrims dressed in white and paying their respects en route to the next temple.

 Big waves, surf fishing, and stargazing

 The waves are big and powerful around the cape, and the area west of Ashizuri is considered a prime surf-fishing spot.
-At night, this area is also fine stargazing territory, since there are no lights to obscure the heavens.
+At night, this area is also fine stargazing territory, since there are no lights obscuring the sky.

 Attractions before or after the cape

 Take a break and slide into onsen waters at Ashizuri Hot Spring, an open air bath on the main road with views of the ocean below.
 You can also get out on the water on a glass-bottomed boat off Tatsukushi and Minokoshi beaches to view the coral and sea life off the cape.

 If you'd like to spend the night, there are also some lovely ryokan, traditional inns, and hotels in this area, such as the Ashizuri Kokusai Hotel and the Ashizuri Thermae Hotel.

 The latest information may differ, so please check the official website